lesleyespire/lesleyespire/README.md

 🔭 I’m currently working on a chat website

-🌱 I'd like to learn
+🌱 I'd like to learn more about narrative economics and sociology

 📫 How to reach me: hello@motylo.xyz,